mindlab-snu/mindlab-snu.github.io/projects/project.md

 <b><span style="font-size: 25px !important; color: #BD0026;">Data science applications</span></b>

+#### Neuroscience / Medical data analyses
+We apply interpretable deep learning methods to various medical / neuroscience related data for achieving high prediction accuracy as well as make new scientific findings.
+We try to collaborate with many partners, such as Samsung Medical Center, SNU Hospital, and SKKU IBS (Prof. Choong Wan Woo).

 #### Satellite data based PM2.5 level estimation

 We apply deep learning / machine learning method for PM2.5 level prediction using satellite and meteorological data.
-This is a joint work with Prof. Yang Liu at Emory University.
+This is a joint work with [Prof. Yang Liu (Emory University, Environmental Health)](https://www.sph.emory.edu/faculty/profile/#\!YLIU74)

 #### Non-Intrusive Load Monitoring (NILM)

 This project aims to disaggregate the energy usage per device from the total energy usage (time-series) data, based on convolutional neural networks (CNN).
 This is a joint work with [Encored Technologies, Inc.](http://www.enertalk.com/)

-#### DNA seqeunce denoising
-#### Neuroscience / Medical data analyses